Silver Sorceress

-The Silver Sorceress is a DC Comics character and member of the Champions of Angor with the alter ego of Laura Cynthia Neilsen.
-She first appeared in Justice League of America #87, (February 1971), and is an homage to the Scarlet Witch.
+The Silver Sorceress (Laura Cynthia Neilsen) is a DC Comics character and member of the Champions of Angor.
+She first appeared in Justice League of America #87, (February 1971), and is a homage to the Scarlet Witch.
 As her name suggests, she possesses magical powers which have become more advanced over time.

 Fictional character biography

-The Silver Sorceress, Blue Jay, and Wandjina (characters based on Marvel's Scarlet Witch, Yellowjacket and Thor, respectively) are the only survivors of a nuclear holocaust on an alternate Earth.
-They battle the Justice League before becoming their allies.
+The Silver Sorceress, Blue Jay and Wandjina (based on Marvel Comics characters Scarlet Witch, Yellowjacket, and Thor, respectively) come from an alternate Earth, the only survivors of a nuclear holocaust.
+They come to Earth after being manipulated into seeking revenge for the destruction of their world against the Justice League.
+After initially mistaking each other for villains, the two teams unite to fight the robots who had manipulated them both.

-Silver Sorceress is later killed by Dreamslayer and buried on the island Kooey Kooey Kooey.
+The Sorceress later has the pleasure of meeting and rescuing one of the few survivors of her world, a celebrity entertainer known as Mitch Wacky (a parody of Walt Disney).
+Silver Sorceress helps the League confront and battle the Extremists, robotic duplicates of the entities who ravaged her world.

+She remains with the team as an active member until her death at the hands of Dreamslayer, one of the entities who had destroyed her old world.
+Dreamslayer manages to take over the mind of Maxwell Lord, a close friend and leader of various aspects of the Justice League.
+Using Lord's persuasion powers, he takes over the mobile island of Kooey Kooey Kooey, using it and Mitch Wacky as a base to rebuild the Extremists.
+When Wacky is not needed anymore, he is brutally killed.
+Silver and the League attack the island and its natives are brainwashed into fighting back.
+Silver falls victim to the reluctance to hurt the innocent natives and she ends up shot in the stomach with an arrow.
+As she dies, she manages to subdue and entrap Dreamslayer, temporarily ending his threat.
+The League members bury Silver Sorceress on Kooey Kooey Kooey.

 Powers and abilities

 Silver Sorceress is a magic user of advanced abilities.
 While she had to use a combination of magic and technology to create the original doorway from Angor to that of the Justice League, she is later able to do so with magic alone.